Artyk77/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are the system to store data, SQL allows you to interact with the database

 - [ ] Why do tables need a `primary key`?

+So you have a way of getting a specific data object

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A table that has a Foreign Key for both tables so you can interconnect them

 ## Minimum Viable Product